davekinkead/battlebots/readme.md

 Think of your bot as a brain.
 In normal object oriented game code, your bot would be doing most of the work.
 The Game object would be calling Bot methods and the bot itself would be keeping track of state.

 But this is a competitive endeavour and programmers can't be trusted!
-So rather than allowing your bot to track state and take actions, your bot will signal it's intentions to a Proxy which which will query your bot's wants, track state, and enforce the game rules.
+So rather than allowing your bot to track state and take actions, your bot will signal its intentions to a Proxy which which will query your bot's wants, track state, and enforce the game rules.

 Every tick of the game (60 times per second), the proxy will inform your bot about the battlespace by calling `bot.observe`.
 This give your information on your current position, health, heading, and turret heading, for you as well as the other competitors.